lushen124/Universal-FE-Randomizer/README.md

 * Fixed an issue where Quan and Ethlyn could end up with one less skill than intended.
 * Fixed an issue where Weapon Effects settings were not being resotred properly for GBA games.
 * Fixed a crash that could happen when restoring GBA settings.
+* Fixed an issue with item assignment in FE8 for monster classes that use human weapons.

 * * *